 We carry our accounts receivable at the invoiced amount less an allowance for doubtful accounts.
 On a periodic basis, we evaluate our accounts receivable and establish an allowance for doubtful accounts based on a combination of specific customer circumstances and credit conditions taking into account the history of write-offs and collections.
 A receivable is considered past due if payment has not been received within the period agreed upon in the invoice.
 Accounts receivable are written off after all collection efforts have been exhausted.
 To date, we have not incurred any write-offs of accounts receivable significantly different than the amounts reserved.
 We believe appropriate reserves have been established, but they may not be indicative of future write-offs.
-Our allowance for doubtful accounts as of December 31, 2012 and 2011 was \$0.2 million and \$0.1 million, respectively.
-Our allowance for doubtful accounts has decreased as a percentage of accounts receivable due to improvements in account aging driven by stronger credit policies.
+Our allowance for doubtful accounts as of December 31, 2013 and 2012 was \$0.1 million and \$0.2 million, respectively.
+Our allowance for doubtful accounts has decreased due to improvements in account aging driven by improved customer collections.

-The following table summarizes changes to the allowance for doubtful accounts for the years ended December 31, 2012 and 2011:
+The following table summarizes changes to the allowance for doubtful accounts for the years ended December 31, 2013 and 2012: